Barburon/Parser/README.md

 # Parser
-## application for parsing data from allegro.pl
+## application to parsing data from allegro.pl to *.csv